pawankle/Practice/README.md

-This is second assignment in devops
+This is second assignment in devops added in QA
+Need to switch to dev branch